Frank Smyth, journalist security coordinator for the Committee to Protect Journalists.

 This is a rush transcript.
 Copy may not be in its final form.

 AMY GOODMAN: It’s great to have you with us.
-In fact, Frank, you yourself, before we talk about this year, were victim of a kidnapping.
-Your colleague killed during Desert Storm, is that right?
+In fact, Frank, you, yourself, before we talk about this year, were a victim of a kidnapping, your colleague killed during Desert Storm, is that right?

-FRANK SMYTH: Well, we were actually captured while embedded with Kurdish rebels trying to overthrow Saddam Hussein and were held, weren’t kidnapped necessarily, but captured and held incommunicado before being released.
+FRANK SMYTH: Well, we were actually captured while embedded with Kurdish rebels trying to overthrow Saddam Hussein, and were held—weren’t kidnapped necessarily, but captured and held incommunicado before being released.

-JUAN GONZALEZ: And could you tell us in summary, what some of the most troubling findings of this year’s report were?
+JUAN GONZÁLEZ: And could you tell us, in summary, what some of the most troubling findings of this year’s report were?

-JUAN GONZALEZ: I also noticed in your report that as you mentioned, overwhelmingly most of the journalists killed were Iraqis.
-Does that mean that basically there’s been an enormous pullout of foreign journalists from the coverage or is it that the Iraqis are being targeted more?
+JUAN GONZÁLEZ: I also noticed in your report that, as you mentioned, overwhelmingly most of the journalists killed were Iraqis.
+Does that mean that basically there’s been an enormous pullout of foreign journalists from the coverage, or is it that the Iraqis are being targeted more?

-JUAN GONZALEZ: And I’d like to ask, in terms of those Iraqi journalists who were killed, were most of them working for Iraqi news organizations, or were these a lot of Iraqi journalists who have since been hired by foreign news organizations?
+JUAN GONZÁLEZ: And I’d like to ask, in terms of those Iraqi journalists who were killed, were most of them working for Iraqi news organizations, or were these a lot of Iraqi journalists who have since been hired by foreign news organizations?

 FRANK SMYTH: Most of them in 2006 were working for Iraqi news organizations.

-AMY GOODMAN: Can you talk about the Russian journalist who was killed most recently this year that leads up to the latest scandal that we’re seeing unfold now in Britain with the former Russian spy.
+AMY GOODMAN: Can you talk about the Russian journalist who was killed most recently, this year, that leads up to the latest scandal that we’re seeing unfold now in Britain with the former Russian spy?

 Recent Shows More